Cobonkoi/Whisky-Drop/README.md

 Site Link: https://cobonkoi.github.io/bootstrap-intro/

 This is my first website using bootstrap.
-It is a monthly whisky subscription names "Whisky Drop"
+It is a monthly whisky subscription named "Whisky Drop"